ÀÏ˾»úÎçÒ¹¸£Àû

 Introduction

-Absences for reasons of maternity, paternity and adoption usually mean that the employer will have to make some payment to the employee, provided that the employee satisfies the qualifying conditions.
+Absences for reasons of maternity, paternity, adoption, parental bereavement and, from 6 April 2025, neonatal care usually mean that the employer will have to make some payment to the employee, provided that the employee satisfies the qualifying conditions.
 These payments tend to be grouped under the heading of ‘statutory payments’.

 The statutory basis for statutory maternity pay (SMP) is in SI 1986/1960 and for adoption and paternity pay in the Employment Rights Act 1996.
 The original legislation has been added to and amended over the years to improve the rights available to employees.
 For example, the length of paid leave was increased, the concept of ‘keeping in touch days (KIT days)’ were introduced in the Work and Families Act 2006.